-If you’re like most people, you made some sort of New Year resolution.
-Did you know that your RV can be part of your resolution?
+If you’re like most people, you’ve made a resolution to go green, or at least decrease your environmental footprint.
+If so, did you know that your RV can be part of your resolution?
 We sat down with John Clarke from Sanidumps.com, an online resource for RV dumps, sani dumps, dump points and all the practical information that RVers need when planning a camping trip.
 John’s first RV was a class B, which he built.
 He’s owned tent trailers, travel trailers and fifth wheels, and has used his parents’ tent trailer and class C motorhome.
 He’s also owned boats, sailboats and used a cabin cruiser, so he’s seasoned in nearly every realm of outdoor recreation.

 Fraserway RV: How can I recycle as I travel, especially if I’m not always staying at a campsite?